Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 How It Works.

-Note: When Function myReportOpen() is called from DatabaseA.mdb, first the function will look for myReport in DatabaseB (the function's parent database), if found it opens from there and displays in the current database, otherwise it will search for the Report, with the same name, in DatabaseA.mdb and opens from there.
+Note: When the Function myReportOpen() is called from DatabaseA.mdb, it will first check for myReport in DatabaseB (the parent database of the function).
+If the report exists there, it will open from 'DatabaseB' and display in the current database.
+If not, the function will then search for the report with the same name in DatabaseA.mdb and open it from there.

 At this point, you can test the programs by running them from the Debug Window.